C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Hafen, Konrad.
 QGIS Tutorial for Beginners.
 November 11, 2021 Available at: [https://opensourceoptions.com/qgis-tutorial-for-beginners/](https://opensourceoptions.com/qgis-tutorial-for-beginners/){:target="_blank"}

 Geospatial School.
 QGIS for Beginners.
 YouTube Video.
 26 January 2021.
 50:40 minutes. [https://youtu.be/Eg4_duqH5Q4](https://youtu.be/Eg4_duqH5Q4){:target="_blank"}

+*On GIS historical criticism*
+Wilm, Julius (April 13, 2023).
+Layering in GIS as a Method of Historical Deconstruction and Source Criticism. *TRAFO – Blog for Transregional Research*.
+DOI: [https://doi.org/10.58079/ut6o](https://doi.org/10.58079/ut6o) Retrieved 28 May 2025

 <!--Keep your eyes open when you next read a newspaper and look out for maps that are used to depict data (e.g. movements of migration, war reports, climate and weather reports, trade routes, etc.).-->